cakephp/docs/en/development/testing.rst

     {
         $this->configApplication('App\App', [CONFIG]);
     }

-After enabling the PSR-7 mode, and possibly configuring your application class, you can use the remaining ``IntegrationTestTrait`` features as normal.

 You should also take care to try and use :ref:`application-bootstrap` to load any plugins containing events/routes.
 Doing so will ensure that your